Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 What I like best about serving in this role is the opportunity to make a positive impact on my colleagues and the organization.
 It’s fulfilling to see team members grow, develop new skills, and achieve their goals.

-I’ve also helped foster a culture of inclusivity and diversity.
-By prioritizing these values, I’ve seen how diverse perspectives and experiences can drive creativity and problem-solving.
+I’ve also helped foster a culture of belonging.
+By prioritizing these values, I’ve seen how unique perspectives and experiences can drive creativity and problem-solving.
 It’s been rewarding to contribute to an environment where everyone feels they belong and can thrive.

 What has helped you succeed?